 1800 Sir Humphry Davy discovers the anesthetic properties of nitrous oxide

-1803 US purchases the Louisiana Territory from Napoleon mostly because French troops are decimated by Yellow Fever in Haiti Late in 1801, Napoleon sent his brother-in-law, General Victor-Emmanuel LeClerc and 20,000 troops to seize the entire island and put an end to the pretender, L'Ouverture.
 LeClerc and his troops landed at Cap Francais on 29 January 1802.
 The French forces under LeClerc were the most capable the rebels had yet faced.
-After a few short, bloody battles, the French essentially controlled the island.
-LeClerc was certain that total victory was his, as soon as reinforcements arrived (Parkinson 1978).
+And after a few short, bloody battles, the French essentially controlled the island.
+LeClerc was certain that total victory would soon be complete.

 But LeClerc was troubled because many of his soldiers were becoming sick with a high fever.
 He expressed his concern to Napoleon, writing, "I have 600 men on my sick list."
-A week later, he noted, "I have already 1,200 in hospital."
-(Parkinson 1978).
+A week later, he noted, "I have already 1,200 in hospital." .
 It would only get worse.
 In late March, LeClerc was still fighting rebel forces.
 And in April the rains came, and with the rains came yellow fever.

 Acutal compass from the Lewis & Clark Expedition